Abdullah-Ali2k4/arduino-temperature-control-prototype/README.md

    - Connect the potentiometer, buzzer, and fan to the Arduino Nano as per the circuit diagram.

 2. **Upload Code**:
-   - Upload the provided Arduino sketch to your Arduino Nano using the Arduino IDE.
+   - Cheakout the provided Arduino sketch in the repository.

 3. **Monitor Temperature**:
    - Open the Serial Monitor in the Arduino IDE to view temperature readings and control actions.